rudofficial/Mobile-Tour-App/README.md

 # Mobile-Tour-App
-Mobile tour application in Kotlin
+Mobile tour application in Kotlin using fragments